Top Tips for Faculty

 Summaries of evidence-based practices, film and book tools documenting the portrayal of people with disabilities, video vignettes, and so much more, the IRIS comprehensive suite of online tools has something for almost everyone.

-- Alignment Tools: IRIS alignment tools are a user-friendly way to learn more about which of the IRIS resources align with high-leverage practices (HLPs), state-identified measurable results (SiMRs) topics, and the evidence-based practices highlighted in the CEEDAR innovation configurations (ICs).
+- HLP Alignment Tool: This interactive alignment tool is a user-friendly way to learn about which of the IRIS resources align with high-leverage practices (HLPs).

 - IRIS Glossary: Teach students to use the glossary to learn about and understand educational and disability related terms and acronyms.